AndrewShf/AndrewShf.github.io/pages/about.markdown

 # About me

-Hi there, I am Haifeng.
-I received my B.E. degree in Computer Science and Technology from [Southwest Jiaotong University][swjtu].
-I am now a master student at University of Waterloo, forturnately supervised by Prof. Werner Dietl.
-Before that, I worked at Huawei Cloud for a year.
+Hi, I hold a BE and MAsc degree in Computer Science.
+I used to work in a cloud company for CDN development.
+I am interested in Software Quality Maintainance, AI and Cloud Computing.